 Oyelowo, who is also a screenwriter voice-over artist and producer, was in 2016 appointed Officer of the Order of the British Empire (OBE) for services to drama.
 Read on to find out more about his other achievements, family, and net worth.

 Oyelowo was born David Oyetokunbo Oyelowo to Nigerian parents in Oxford, England, on April 1, 1976.
 The family lived in the London Borough of Wandsworth, South London, England until their son was about 6 years old before they relocated to Lagos, Nigeria.

 His father worked for the Nigerian national airline while his mother got a job with the country’s railway corporation.
-At this time, David was enrolled into a military-style boarding school where he said he was a victim of bullying due to his courteous character.
+At this time, David was enrolled in a military-style boarding school where he said he was a victim of bullying due to his courteous character.

-The family lived in NIgeria for seven years before choosing to relocate back to England and settle in Islington. he went on to attend City and Islington College, enrolling in their theatre studies program.
+The family lived in Nigeria for seven years before choosing to relocate back to England and settle in Islington. he went on to attend City and Islington College, enrolling in their theatre studies program.
 Having shown the attributes of becoming a good actor, one of Oyelowo’s teachers suggested he give the profession a try.
-This motivated him to enroll at the London Academy of Music and Dramatic Art while also spending time at the National Youth Theatre.
+This motivated him to enrol at the London Academy of Music and Dramatic Art while also spending time at the National Youth Theatre.

 After graduating from the art school in 1998, David Oyelowo began auditioning for various stage work before he was featured in Ben Jonson’s Volpone (1999) and Shakespeare’s Antony and Cleopatra (1999) among others.